-Our team of business immigration solicitors specialises in advising businesses on all aspects of Tier 2 sponsor license application.
+Our team of business immigration solicitors specialises in advising businesses on all aspects of Skilled Worker Sponsor License application.
 To speak with our business immigration lawyers in London, call us on 0203 909 8399 or contact us online.

 A sponsor licence is a permission given to an organisation by UK Visas and Immigration to sponsor workers in its business from outside the EU.
 Employers who do not have a sponsor licence will be unable to hire new workers from outside the EU or extend work permits for current employees.

 If you have a number of different offices, UK based subsidiaries or entities, locations or campuses, which we call ‘branches’ in this guidance, you can register in a number of ways, including by: